pri-k/docs-mysql/index.html.md

 **Note**: After changing a plan's definition, all instances of the plan must be updated.
 For each plan, either the operator or the user must run `cf update-service SERVICE_INSTANCE -p NEW_PLAN_NAME` on the command line.

-**Further Note**: This feature does not work properly in versions of p-mysql 1.6.3 and earlier.
+**Further Note**: Changing a plan's definition does not work properly in versions of p-mysql 1.6.3 and earlier.
 See the entry in [Known Issues](known-issues.html) for the recommended workaround.

 Provisioning a service instance from this plan creates a MySQL database on a multi-tenant server, suitable for development workloads.
 Binding applications to the instance creates unique credentials for each application to access the database.